-A total of 2.10% (47 out of 2238 hatchery origin) and 2.07% (26 out of 1259.
+A total of 1.6% (76 out of 4769 hatchery origin) and 1.5% (5 out of 342.
 Natural-origin) tagged fish were detected at McNary Dam (table 6).
-Both groups have similar percentages of PIT tags detection.
-However, the detection number was relatively high compared to 2020.
+Both groups have similar percentages of PIT tags detection but detection rates vary with date of passage.
 Variation in the percentage of the fish detection can be associated with many factors including dam operation.
 In recent years, increasing spill and the use of surface-passage structures (spillway weirs) at dams are a primary management strategy to increase survival of juvenile fish passing dams within the Federal Columbia River Power System.
 Greater use of spillways results in a lower proportion of fish entering juvenile bypass systems where PIT tags can be detected (Widener et al. 2018), and fluctuations in spill and flow can produce variable detection rates among years or within a migration season.